bauripalash/article-archive/tech/2018-06-06-After-Madhyamik-Results-Of-2018-I-Found-Something-Interesting.md

 author: bauripalash
 ---

-West Bengal Board (India) Madhyamik Results of 2018 has been declared.
-Results always brings happiness 😀 for few and sadness & _heartbreak_ 😭 for few.
+The West Bengal Madhyamik Result 2018 has been declared.
+Results bring happiness 😀 for a few but sadness & _heartbreak_ 😭 for others.

 ![Sad](https://media1.tenor.com/images/44396a8da3c65f507608a970581fbc94/tenor.gif?itemid=3518791)

-Today At 9 O'clock in morning , when the result was declared News Channels as always , were eager to get comments of Students Who are in Merit List.
+Today, at 9' in the morning, the result was shown in News Channels, also showing comments from students who are in the Merit List.

-All of the students were asked about their life style during pre-examination time, how they studied and their target after now.
+All of the students were asked about their life style pre-examination, how they studied, and what their target is for the future.

-I found something interesting in their question.
+I found something interesting in their answers.
-**Most of the students wanted to be a _Doctor_**
+**Most of the students wanted to be _Doctors_**

-I'm not saying that that's bad but I'm surprised that nobody said that they want to do something for our country or people who need help.
+I'm not saying that it's bad, but I'm surprised that nobody wanted to do something for our country or for people who need help.

-That's Really Sad! 😯
+It's Really Sad! 😯